smbutterfield/ibmt17-18/_17-mode-mixture/b1-ex-advancedmodemix.md

 (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [B,DF]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [_A,_D]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [_A,F,]|
 (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [B,,D,F,]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 [C,2E,G,]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 [C,2E,G,]| [C,,4C,]|]{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

+## Chromatic non-chord tones versus mode mixture

+Chromatic passing tones often create harmonies that could be considered borrowed chords, but the determining factor should always be function.
+If the resulting borrowed chord does not sound as a defined function (e.g. tonic, dominant, pedal, etc.), then the pitch should be classified as a passing tone.
+If the chord operates as a functional substitution (tonic, dominant, pre-dominant), then it is better to label it as a borrowed chord.
+If each member of the chord functions solely for smooth voice-leading purposes, then it should be labeled as a borrowed chord with an alternate function such as a passing or pedal chord.